posulliv/trino-simple-db-logger/README.md

 db-listener.password=trino
 ```

-restart trino
+Finally, restart trino.
+Once Trino is up and running, verify the plugin is

-verify plugin is loaded and table got created in mysql
+loaded and the `queries` table was created in MySQL.

-if working correctly, will see the following in the Trino `server.log` file:
+If the plugin is working correctly, you will see the following in the Trino
+`server.log` file:

 ```
 2022-04-29T16:03:11.763-0400	INFO	main	io.trino.eventlistener.EventListenerManager	-- Loading event listener etc/event-listener.properties --